p-Adically convergent loci in varieties arising from periodic continued fractions: Introduction

 Given an element $\alpha\in \mathbb{R}$, the classical \emph{(Archimedean) continued fraction expansion} of $\alpha$ is computed by means of the following algorithm: stopping if $\alpha_n=c_n$, where $\lfloor \cdot \rfloor$ denotes the integral floor function.
 It is well known that $\alpha$ is rational if and only if its continued fraction expansion is finite, and, if $\alpha$ is not rational, then the sequence of \emph{$n$-th convergents}

 converges to $\alpha$.
 In the latter case, eventually periodic sequences (PCFs) are of particular interest: their study dates back to Lagrange~\cite{lagrange1770}, who proved that the continued fraction expansion of $\alpha$ is eventually periodic if and only if $\alpha$ is a quadratic irrational.
 In~\cite{BrockElkies2021} the authors investigate periodic continued fractions using the language and techniques of algebraic geometry.
 More specifically, given a multi-set $\{\beta,\beta^\ast\}\subseteq \mathbb{P}^1(\overline{\mathbb Q})$, and two positive integers $N$ and $k$, the authors define a variety $V_{N,k}(\beta,\beta^\ast)\subseteq {\mathbb A}^{N+k}$, called \emph{PCF variety}, whose points $(b_1,\dotsc,b_N, a_1,\dotsc,a_k)$, seen as the continued fraction $[b_1,\dotsc,b_N,\overline{ a_1,\dotsc,a_k}]$ with pre-period of length $N$ and period of length $k$, formally satisfy the quadratic equation having $\beta$ and $\beta^\ast$ as roots.
 They particularly focus on PCF varieties of dimension $\leq 1$ and consider points in some ring of $S$-integers $\calo_S$ in a number field $K$.
 We stress that these sequences need not arise as continued fraction expansions nor be convergent.
 For any ring $A\subseteq \CC$, the set $V_{N,k}(\beta,\beta^*)(A)$ of $A$-rational points on $V_{N,k}(\beta,\beta^*)$ has a notable subset: the \emph{convergent locus}, whose points correspond to continued fractions that converge in $\CC$.
 In \cite[\S 4]{BrockElkies2021} the authors also give an algorithm to detect the convergence of a given continued fraction.
+We lay out a $p$-adic analogue of \cite{BrockElkies2021}, where $p$ is an odd prime.
+Various constructions of continued fractions can be carried out in the $p$-adic setting: the classical ones date back to Mahler~\cite{Mahler1940}, Ruban~\cite{Ruban1970}, Browkin~\cite{Browkin1978} and Schneider~\cite{Schneider1970}.
+More recently, periodic $p$-adic continued fractions have been investigated by~\cites{Bedocchi1990}{Ooto02017}{CapuanoVenezianoZannier2019}{CapuanoMurruTerracini2023}{MurruRomeo2023}{Romeo2024}.
+In this work, we consider the $p$-adic convergence of \emph{any} eventually periodic continued fraction $[c_1,c_2,\dots ]$ with partial quotients $c_i\in \mathbb{Z}[1/p]$.
+We remark that our approach does not consider a fixed algorithm such as Ruban's or Browkin's to generate an expansion of any given number, but we consider every eventually periodic sequence of partial quotients.
+To this aim, we keep the same definition of PCF varieties as in~\cite{BrockElkies2021} and study their \emph{$p$-adically convergent locus}, i.e.\ the set of points corresponding to continued fractions which converge w.r.t.\ the $p$-adic---rather than the Archimedean---absolute value.